Remmold/Remmold/README.md

 🕹 Current Focus

 - Data engineering
-- A world of warcraft Assistant App based on blizzards Dev portal API
+- A mealplanning app meant to help with our weekly shopping

 📬 Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/andreas-johansson-24b081320/)